 The documentation recommends using Cura as a slicer, but also mentions that it is compatible with Repetier-Host.
 These programs are both free to download.
 This printer is also compatible with Simplify3D — a slicer that offers increased performance and control, though it costs about $150.
 We used Cura for our testing.

 Finally, we graded the quality of the customer support for each printer.
 This metric accounts for the residual 10% of the total score.
 The Creality scored very poorly, earning a 2 out of 10 for its paltry performance.
-You can see how this stacks up against the rest of the bunch in the chart below.

 Essentially, there isn't any customer support for this printer and you are on your own.
 We never managed to contact them and the only online videos we found were posted by other users, not by Creality itself.
 Supposedly, this printer has a 1-year limited warranty, but as we weren't ever able to contact them, the benefits of this are somewhat suspect.